venmo/app-switch-android/README.md

-Venmo Your Friends Android Library
+Venmo App Switch Android Library
 ==============================

 Use this library to easily add Venmo payments to your Android app!
 Just follow these steps: